How To Start A Hydroponic Garden

 Aquarium Air Pump

 An air pump also keeps the solution evenly blended and ensures that the minerals are properly dissolved to improve the nutrient availability to the plants.
-Plus, it discourages the growth of algae.
+Plus, it discourages the plant growth of algae.

 Hygger Quiet Mini Air Pump